Pattern Avoidance for Random Permutations: Poisson approximation

 For all $n \geq 1$, we have

 Rearranging yields

 Note that this is a guaranteed error bound that holds for all $n\geq 1$, and as a corollary we get $e(n) = n! e^{-1}(1+o(n^{-1}))$.

 The error bounds derived from the Chen--Stein method can be improved in special cases, e.g., $e(n)$ above can be obtained exactly by rounding $n!/e$ to the nearest integer for all $n \geq 1$, but the appeal of Poisson approximation is that it applies more generally.
-Our main theorems (Theorems \ref{theorem:asymptotic-general} and \ref{theorem:asymptotic-consecutive}) identify cases in which the bounds provide an asymptotically efficient estimate.